 Fees Associated with the Act 60 Individual Resident Investor Tax Benefits

 When you apply for the exemption, you must include a $750 application fee for the Office of Industrial Tax Exemption.
 The decree also incurs a one-time acceptance fee of $5,000 upon approval.
-Then, each year, decree holders must file an annual report accompanied by a $5,000 fee as well as make two $5,000 donations to qualifying Puerto Rican nonprofits each calendar year before December 31.
+Then, each year, decree holders must file an annual report accompanied by a $5,000 fee as well as make two $5,000 donations ($10k annual donation minimum) to qualifying Puerto Rican nonprofits each calendar year before December 31.
 Donations can be split between multiple qualifying 1101.01(2a) status registered charitable organizations, but no more than $5,000 donated to any individual charity.

 Tax Act 60 offers Business Opportunities and Incentives for these Industries & Programs

-- Export businesses (Goods and Services)
+- Export Service businesses

 - Individual Investors